 GDPR seems to be on everyone’s lips and a recent business survey revealed that it’s overtaken Brexit as the top concern of businesses.
 This article looks at what is and isn’t important and provides some practical tips for dealing with the GDPR conundrum.

 GDPR (the General Data Protection Regulations) is in force from 25th May 2018.
 With the maximum fine for breaking the rules being €20m or 4% of sales, whichever is higher, the authorities have plenty of ammunition for getting businesses to take it seriously.
 At the same time there is a lot of rubbish talked about GDPR.
-In this article I will try to unpack some of the main points.
+In this article, Ben Dyer, CEO of Powered Now, will unpack some of the main points.

 Whilst for most installers GDPR does not represent a big threat, for Powered Now it’s different.
 We have to take it very seriously as we already have hundreds of thousands of personal records in our system and aspire to have millions.
 As a result, we know a lot about it.

 We have been conducting quite a bit of training recently on GDPR.
 We start by asking our people about the company they most dislike.
 Then we tell them to imagine that this company has their personal details.
 Then how would they like that company to treat those details?
 We’ve found that the very things they say, like not passing their details to third parties without their agreement, are the core GDPR principles.
 That’s fascinating.

 It’s worth noting what those core GDPR principles are, relating to personal details which must be: